-The 20-year-old stayed afloat as he saved match points after match points to draw level.
-The second set went to a tiebreak which Emmanuel claimed 7-2 with stupendous shot making.
+The 20-year-old stayed afloat as he saved match point after match point to draw level, taking the second set to a tiebreaker which he claimed 7-2 with stupendous shot making.
 From there onwards, there was no looking back.

 “It’s my first time winning this tournament,” Emmanuel said in a post match interview.
 “So I’m happy.”

 “I looked up to [Abdulmumin] Babalola when I started playing tennis.
 It’s my first time beating him and I feel very happy about it.”

 After finishing as a finalist in 2016, Emmanuel came into this tournament with high hopes and in the middle of a difficult draw.
 He, however defied the odds with impressive victories over Joseph Imeh, Henry Atseye and Clifford Enosoregbe before working his way past Babalola in this final to cap off an extraordinary week in Abuja.

 In the women’s final, which also took place today, Sarah Adegoke claimed back-to-back CBN Open titles after coming back from a set down to beat Christie Agugbom 4-6, 7-5, 6-0 in over 2 hours.

 When asked how she felt about her performance and the victory, the 20-year-old repeatedly said, “I’m just so happy.”

 The President of the Nigerian Tennis Federation, Engr.
 Dayo Akindoju lauded the partnership between the Central Bank of Nigeria and the NTF and also heaped praise on the overall quality of the tournament.

 “I will rate this… 90%,” the President said, laughing heartily.